 Good Objectives should help anyone understand where to focus their energy.
 "Increase revenues" leaves too much room for interpretation.
 "Expand to European markets" will produce more focused initiatives, and your Product team can align their own goals to support different regions.

-10% of new sales are coming from US or EU customers
+10% of new sales are coming from EU customers

 Become a compelling offer for large and Enterprise customers

 Sign 15 Enterprise customers with ACV >$60,000

 Recruit 3 Enterprise Sales specialists